-A common complaint levied against social media landscape is there are lots of “bad actors” spreading disinformation.
+A common complaint levied against the social media landscape is there are lots of “bad actors” spreading disinformation.
 While some social media platforms lay blame at these individuals or groups, much of the problem is driven by the platforms’ own business models and algorithms.

 The Advertising Model is Broken

-The biggest problem with the current social media industry is the internal architecture and design of platforms.
+The biggest problem with the current social media landscape and industry is the internal architecture and design of platforms.
 While algorithms are meant to support optimized user engagement, they are instead collecting user data, and turning them into highly profitable advertising models.
 As outlined in “The Social Dilemma” Netflix documentary, the business model for social media platforms tracks people’s activities and then provides them with more of the same content.
 This creates a feedback loop where the most emotionally provocative content wins out, even if it’s factually misleading and potentially dangerous.
 This is the most socially damaging dimension, where interest in a fringe idea exponentially spreads, making it “valid” as it enters mainstream thought.

 The users are manipulated by these algorithms because they’re designed to increase time spent on the platform.
 It’s an addiction-based model that doesn’t account for any negative impacts of the user’s participation, only the calculus of the time spent on the site and the monetary conversion into advertisements.
 Interviews throughout “The Social Dilemma” discuss the negatives of the social ad model, especially the ways these platforms harvest personal user data to offer targeted ads and to keep users addicted to scrolling and clicking.